CommunityFreemium

 Who should pick Discord?

 Discord is shaped for real-time fan chat.
-Its biggest strength: free with unlimited members and channels.
 Free, real-time chat-channel architecture, with Server Subscriptions ($2

 Is Discord free?